cs-onah/neo4j-data-abstraction/README.md

-# Node data abstraction
+# Business Model Representation.

-This project aims at showing how to represent nodes from a Neo4j database in a simplified, user friendly manner.
+This repo explores ways a business model, represented on a UI canvas can be stored in a graph database.

 ## Getting Started